The National Marine Aquarium of Namibia

 Redfingers, Horse mackerel, Octopus, Green turtle, Pipefish, hermit crab, kelp gull, White pelican, Anemone, Horseshoe sea cucumber, Spotted grunter, Mullet, Spotted gully shark, Blue-spotted ray, Sand shrimp, Crumb-of-bread sponge, Silver kob, Barbel, Houndshark, Eagle, ray, Hawksbill turtle, Three-spot swimming crab, Red crab, Cape fur seal.

-Commercial species of Namibia:
+Commercial species of Namibia

 Chub mackerel, Horse mackerel, Deepwater hake, Orange roughy, Alfonsino, West Coast Sole, Kingklip, Cape hake, Mako shark, Red crab, Cape rock lobster, anchovy, Pilchard, Mullet, Silver, kob, Monkfish, Swordfish, Snoek, Yellowfin tuna, Blue shark and Cape fur seal.

 Seawater, drawn from the old jetty, is pumped through a series of filter systems before reaching the exhibition tanks.
-The main tanks has a holding capacity of 320 000 litres, is 12 m long and 8 m wide.
+The main tank has a holding capacity of 320 000 litres, is 12 m long and 8 m wide.
 An underwater walk-way allows the visitor to view sharks, rays and fishes from close range.
 The smaller exhibition tanks house organisms from the inshore waters, mainly found along sandy and rocky beaches.

 Numerous information posters line the walls of the Aquarium.
 Scientific information, regarding the rich resources of Namibia, is simply, yet comprehensively displayed.